masukomi/hey_2/README.md

 Once you've created your report just put it in this directory:
 `~/.config/hey/reports/` and Hey! will take care of the rest.

+You can find the latest version of the database schema at `starter_files/hey.db.sql`

 ## Contributing